How to Build a Month of Meal Prep With Premium Ground Meat

 Format 1: The Weeknight Bolognese

 Elk Ground bolognese is the single most impressive meal in the premium ground meat rotation.
 The slightly wild, mineral character of elk integrates beautifully with the slow braise of aromatics, tomato, and red wine, producing a ragù with more depth and complexity than any beef bolognese.
-Brown the elk in Bison Tallow, deglaze, add aromatics, simmer 45-60 minutes.
+Brown the elk in Bison Tallow, deglaze, add aromatics, simmer 45 to 60 minutes.
 The result converts skeptics at the first bite.

 Format 2: The Taco Night Rotation